Are you looking for the best signup form examples online that you can use for inspiration?

 What’s great about this is that she uses repetitive language in all the signup forms across her site.

-By doing so, she converts 57% of new website visitors and grows over 1000 new subscribers per month.
+By doing so, she converts 57% of new website visitors and grows over 1000 new subscribers monthly.

 29. Blog Tyrant

-Blog Tyrant specializes in helping solopreneurs and businesses build a successful blog.
+Blog Tyrant specializes in helping solopreneurs and businesses build successful blogs.
 One of the techniques they use is with an inline campaign like the signup form example below: